hkamran80/articles/Using Local Storage to Store Vuetify's Dark Mode State/article.md

 ```
 `mounted()` is a Vue lifecycle hook ([this](https://michaelnthiessen.com/call-method-on-page-load/) is a good article that explains Vue lifecycle hooks) that is called when the DOM (Document Object Model) is mounted.
 It's really just a function that's called at a certain point in time.

 Our function starts by fetching the theme value from local storage with `localStorage.getItem("dark_theme")`.
 Remember, `dark_theme` is the key we assigned our dark theme value to.
 Next, we check if the variable actually contains anything, which can happen if the local storage item has not yet been written to.
 After that check, we then check whether said variable contains `"true"`.
 Notice the quotation marks around it.
 That means it's a string, not a boolean.
 This is because, when we saved the value, we converted it to a string with `this.$vuetify.theme.dark.toString()`.
+If the variable is `"true"`, we set the Vuetify theme variable to `true` with `this.$vuetify.theme.dark = true;`.
+If the variable is `"false"`, the Vuetify theme variable is set to `false` with `this.$vuetify.theme.dark = false;`.

+That's it.
+Your Vue app now has dark theme support via a button!